HackYourFuture/databases/Week1/README.md

 Lastly, let's go over some practical information that will allow you to save your databases and share it with others!
 Learn all about database dumps [here](https://hackyourfuture.github.io/study/#/databases/sql/dumps)

+## Career training II (Interview preparation)
+Finally it is time to continue with developing your soft skills to ace those job interviews.
+For that, have a look at the [interview preparation repo](https://github.com/HackYourFuture/interviewpreparation).
+It is a lot to get through, so you may need some time next week as well.
+There is no assignments for this week, but there is some assignments for the career training next week, you can already have a look at it if you find these things difficult.

 ## Finished?